When restricting visibility and access to content across the platform there are a few things to know.

-Apply 'in-screen' filtering- Depending on the Screen in question, you can also apply app-side dynamic filters to Data Source rows by using our formula engine.
-For example, on a Form screen, you can specify a filter formula on Choices and Data Source type fields.
-Similarly, filters can be specified as parameters when opening Listing and Mapping screen types.
+Apply 'in-screen' filtering- Depending on the screen in question, you can also apply app-side dynamic filters to data source rows by using our formula engine.
+For example, on a form screen, you can specify a filter formula on choices and data source fields.
+Similarly, filters can be specified as parameters when opening listing and mapping screens.

 Leveraging User Metadata- User Metadata is a set of key values that you can define for each user.
 Using the navigation menu click on Organization & Users, and click User & Groups from the drop down.
 You can setup user-specific data as needed, and then refer to these in a filtering formula via the USERMETA() formula function.
 For example, you can add the employee's group/role code as metadata, and then filter rows where the role/group column equals the user's metadata value.